suffolklibraries/sljekyll/_events/chantry-2017-12-14-bookstart-party.md

 Pre-school children and their parents/carers are invited to our Christmas party where they can meet Santa.

-Please book in advance so Santa can get his order in with the elves!
+Please contact the library to book in advance so Santa can get his order in with the elves!